-Xycom designed the systems with the intention of meeting the requirements of Class I, Division 2 Hazardous Locations applications.
-Division 2 locations are those locations that are normally non-hazardous, but could become hazardous due to accidents that may expose the area to flammable vapors, gases or combustible dusts.
+Xycom Automation designed the systems with the intention of meeting the requirements of Class I, Division 2 Hazardous Locations applications.
+Division 2 locations are those locations that are normally non-hazardous, but potentially hazardous should an accident expose the area to flammable vapors, gases or combustible dusts.

 These systems are non-incendiary devices.
 They are not intrinsically safe and should never be operated within a Division 1 (normally hazardous) location when installed as described here.
 Nor should any peripheral interface device attached to these systems be located within Division 1 locations unless approved and/or certified diode barriers are placed in series with each individual signal and DC power line.
-Any such installations are beyond the bounds of Xycom design intent.
-Xycom accepts no responsibility for installations of this equipment or any devices attached to this equipment in Division 1 locations.
+Any such installations are beyond the bounds of Xycom Automation design intent.
+Xycom Automation accepts no responsibility for installations of this equipment or any devices attached to this equipment in Division 1 locations.